andysoftware/CleaningService/README.md

 **Cleaning Service Web App: ANDY**
 [![Build Status](https://travis-ci.com/andysoftware/CleaningService.svg?branch=master)](https://travis-ci.com/andysoftware/CleaningService)

-*What service does ANDY offer?*

-<pre>This is a web application dedicated to create a platform that makes it easier to both offer and
+<pre> This is a web application dedicated to create a platform that makes it easier to both offer and
 find the cleaning services of your choice in your vicinity.
 The application gives the opportunity for everybody to create a profile to display their services, experience, and costs, and ensures time for one to find cleaning people in a much less time-consuming way.
 Ratings will be given for and from both